Nurturing Touch Physical Therapy and Wellness

 what we do…

-We provide treatment from newborns up to newly walking babies.
-Katie has a passion for treating infants with developmental delay, torticollis, neurological disorders, pre/post tongue tie release, and nervous system regulation difficulties.
-Katie is also trained in several bodywork/manual therapy modalities including: Craniosacral Therapy (CST), Myofascial Release (MFR), and Craniosacral Fascial Release (CFT-Gillespie Approach).
-I feel there is a strong connection between the tension in a baby’s body from being in the womb and from birth, and the diagnosis I’m treating them for- so I make sure to address this in my treatments.
-I am also a 200 hour certified yoga teacher with certifications in Prenatal yoga and Mama/Baby (postpartum yoga).
-I really enjoy offering these classes to the community when I can.
+Provide hands on, therapeutic treatment for babies from day one up to newly walking.
+Katie has a passion for treating infants with developmental delay, torticollis, neurological disorders, oral motor dysfunction (including tongue ties), and nervous system regulation difficulties.
+Katie is also trained in several bodywork/manual therapy modalities which she uses in each session including: Craniosacral Therapy (CST), Myofascial Release (MFR), and Craniosacral Fascial Release (CFT-Gillespie Approach).
+Katie is also a 200 hour certified yoga teacher with certifications in Prenatal Yoga and Mama/Baby (postpartum yoga).
+Katie really enjoys offering these classes to the community when she’s able.

-I believe the body is wise and can help heal itself if we give it the right tools and care.
-Watching babies release tension, learn new skills, and share in their pure joy when doing something new is a beautiful experience (and it happens a lot during our sessions!).
-I love supporting babies and their families on their journey and I feel so blessed to be part of it with them.
-Parenting is a wild ride at times and we are all in it together.
+Katie believes the body is wise and can help heal itself if given the right tools and care.
+Her favorite parts of her job are helping babies release tension, find comfort in their bodies and show pure joy when learning a new skill.
+Katie loves supporting babies and their families on their journey and feels so grateful and honored to be part of it with them.

 Katie Shipley, PT, DPT